-In line with the modernisation reforms effected by the EU in May 2004, the UK abolished the notification system that previously existed under the CA. Subject to the making of requests for guidance in novel cases (question 35), a notification of a vertical restraint is therefore not possible.
+In line with the modernisation reforms effected by the EU in May 2004, the UK abolished the notification system that previously existed under the CA. Subject to the making of requests for guidance in novel cases (question 39), a notification of a vertical restraint is therefore not possible.
 Note, however, that it is possible to apply to the OFT for immunity from fines in relation to resale price maintenance practices (see question 16).

-Agency guidance
+Authority guidance

-35 If there is no formal procedure for notification, is it possible to obtain guidance from the agency as to the antitrust assessment of a particular agreement in certain circumstances?
+39 If there is no formal procedure for notification, is it possible to obtain guidance from the authority responsible for antitrust enforcement or a declaratory judgment from a court as to the assessment of a particular agreement in certain circumstances?

 In general, the OFT considers that parties are well placed to analyse the effect of their own conduct.
-Parties can, however, obtain guidance from the OFT in the form of a written opinion where a case raises novel or unresolved questions about the application of the chapter I prohibition (or article 81) and where the OFT considers there is an interest in issuing clarification for the benefit of a wider audience.
-The OFT has already issued a draft opinion in relation to newspaper and magazine distribution.
+Parties can, however, obtain guidance from the OFT in the form of a written opinion where a case raises novel or unresolved questions about the application of the chapter I prohibition (or article 101) and where the OFT considers there is an interest in issuing clarification for the benefit of a wider audience.
+The OFT has already issued an Opinion in relation to newspaper and magazine distribution.
 In limited circumstances, the OFT will also consider giving non-binding informal advice on an ad hoc basis.